-How much damage do these calls cause?
+How much damage can voice phishing calls cause?

 The 2018 Internet Crime Report says various forms of phishing, including vishing, affected 26,379 victims and accounted for $48 million dollars in 2018.
 A Consumer Reports survey states that U.S. adults are fighting back, and that they’ve stopped answering calls from unknown numbers.
 Many have registered with the National Do Not Call Registry, but with less-than-stellar results.
 Companies can refute these calls by bolstering available IT department solutions or filing a complaint with the FTC.
 Until additional technological advances arrive, ensure that you and your employees steer clear of scammers.

-To learn more about voice phishing and how to avoid it check out this article.
+To learn more about voice phishing and how to avoid it, check out this article.